mr-aakash897/imageSearch-engine/README.md

 # imageSearch-engine
 <h2><u>🔍 Image Search Engine</u></h2>

-A modern and lightweight Image Search Engine built with HTML, CSS, and JavaScript, that fetches high-quality images instantly from the web.
+A modern and lightweight Image Search Engine built with HTML, CSS, and JavaScript, that fetches high-quality images instantly from the web. deployed-link : a3n-imagesearch.netlify.app

 <b>✨ Features :</b>
 <ul>